15 Places in the United States That Feel Like Europe

 Where to stay: The Henry Howard Hotel

-While the French Quarter’s energy is certainly different from that of most neighborhoods across Paris, the architecture is reminiscent of buildings in France.
-Find a quiet moment in front of one of New Orleans’s most stunning buildings—The Old Ursuline Convent Museum, the last remaining example of “true” French architecture in the Big Easy—and dig into the city’s rich Creole cuisine (po’boys, anyone?).
-And there’s always Mardi Gras (a raucous celebration with deep French roots) if you’re looking to participate in a real party.
+While the French Quarter’s energy is certainly very different from that of cities like Paris, the architecture is reminiscent of buildings in France.
+Find a quiet moment in front of one of New Orleans’s most distinctive buildings—the Old Ursuline Convent Museum, the last intact example of colonial French architecture in the Big Easy—and dig into the city’s rich Creole cuisine (po’boys, anyone?).
+And there’s always Mardi Gras (a raucous celebration with deep French roots) if you really want to party.

 3. St. Augustine, Florida